-This initialization will complete during the first invocation to the static field.
-When we access some static field, an amount of memory will be reserved for it and it will be initialized with its default values.
-If the field has initialization during declaration (like it is in our case with the dogCount field) this initialization will execute.
-If we try later to access the field from other part of our program this process will not repeat, because the static field already exists and is initialized.
+This initialization will complete during the first invocation of the static field.
+When we access a static field, memory will be reserved and the field will be initialized with a default value.
+If the field is initialized during its declaration (as in our case of the dogCount field), then initialization will execute immediately.
+If we try later to access the field from another part of our program, this initialization process will not repeat, because the static field exists and is already initialized.

 Accessing Static Fields

-In contrast to the common (non-static) class fields, the static fields that are associated with the particular class can be accessed through an external class.
-In order to do that we need to put a "dot" notation this way:
+In contrast to common (non-static) class fields, static fields can be accessed directly by an external class.
+In order to do that we need to use the "dot" notation like this: